FabricMC/fabric-docs/develop/migrating-mappings.md

 ### Editing Your Sources {#editing-sources-mojmap}

-With the default configuration, your migrated sources will appear in `remappedSrc` rather than overwriting your existing sources.
+By default, the migrated source code will appear in `remappedSrc`, rather than overwriting your existing project.
 You'll need to copy the sources from `remappedSrc` to the original folder.
-Keep the original sources backed up just in case.
+Make sure to back up the original sources, just in case.

 If you are using Loom 1.13 or above, you can use the program argument `--overrideInputsIHaveABackup` to replace your sources directly.